geraldzm/NLP-classifier/README.md

 Takes 2 arguments; a folder path and an optional [n-gram](https://en.wikipedia.org/wiki/N-gram) number (default is 2).

-The folder path is expected to have a mystery text inside, and a group of folders, the folders represent the categories in which the mistery text will be classified.
+The folder path is expected to have a mystery text inside, and a group of folders, the folders represent the categories in which the mystery text will be classified.

 ## Functionality
 A thread will be created for each category, and these threads will create a thread for